 The latest SN that has been passed up for existing UL block ack agreements.

-Downlink data transmission(#3459)
+Downlink draining period(#3459)

-(#203)(#3757)If the current AP MLD sends an ST execution response that indicates accepted status to a non-AP MLD in response to an ST execution request sent by the non-AP MLD, the current AP MLD may transmit DL frames to the non-AP MLD for a duration of the DLDrainTime after the reception of the acknowledgement of the ST execution response, unless the DLDrainTime duration is terminated early according to rules in this section (see Figure 37-3 (SMD BSS transition preparation and execution procedures)).
-After the expiration or early termination of the DLDrainTime, the current AP MLD should refrain from transmitting DL Data frames to the non-AP MLD.
+(#203)(#3757)If the current AP MLD sends an ST execution response that indicates accepted status to a non-AP MLD in response to an ST execution request sent by the non-AP MLD, the current AP MLD may continue to transmit DL Data frames to the non-AP MLD for a period of time referred to as DL draining period starting after the reception of the acknowledgement of the ST execution response, and terminating after a nominal duration indicated by the Nominal Maximum DL Draining Period Duration field carried in the ST execution response.
+The non-AP MLD may terminate the DL draining period before the expiration of its nominal duration by following the rules defined in this subclause (see Figure 37-3 (SMD BSS transition preparation and execution procedures)).
+After the termination of the DL draining period, the ST procedure is completed and the non-AP MLD and the current AP MLD shall remove all the setup links between them(#233).

-(#203)NOTE 1 – The current AP MLD might transmit DL frames to the non-AP MLD in the interval between receiving the ST execution request and transmitting the ST execution response.
+(#203)NOTE 1 – The current AP MLD might transmit DL Data frames to the non-AP MLD in the interval between receiving the ST execution request and successful transmission of the ST execution response.

-When the non-AP MLD receives an ST execution response to an ST execution request, (#3006)(#3367) the non-AP MLD may choose to receive individually addressed buffered Data frames from its current AP MLD (#520)for the DLDrainTime (upon reception of the ST execution response) if the DLDrainTime is greater than 0.
-During the DLDrainTime, the following applies:
+When the non-AP MLD receives an ST execution response carrying a Nominal Maximum DL Draining Period Duration field with a value greater than 0, (#3006)(#3367) the non-AP MLD may choose to receive individually addressed DL Data frames from its current AP MLD (#520)during the DL draining period.
+Additionally, during the DL draining period:

 The non-AP MLD is not required to listen to any Beacon frames of the APs affiliated with the target AP MLD.

-(#524) The non-AP MLD shall send the indication of termination of the DLDrainTime to the target AP MLD if the non-AP MLD terminates the DLDrainTime before the DLDrainTime expires.
+(#524) The non-AP MLD shall send a UHR Link Reconfiguration Notify frame to the target AP MLD with the Type field set to 2 and the DL Draining Completed field set to 0 to indicate termination of the DL draining period (see 9.6.43.4 (UHR Link Reconfiguration Notify frame format(#523))) before the expiration of its nominal duration, or when its nominal duration expires without any early termination.

-The current AP MLD shall support signaling termination of DL data transmission to the non-AP MLD before the DLDrainTime expires (actual signaling TBD).
+If the non-AP MLD has not received a UHR Link Reconfiguration Notify frame with the Type field set to 2 and the DL Draining Completed field set to 0 and the non-AP MLD terminates the DL draining period before the expiration of its nominal duration by following the rules defined in this subclause, the non-AP MLD should send a UHR Link Reconfiguration Notify frame (as an Action frame or as an Action No Ack frame) to the current AP MLD with the Type field set to 2 and the DL Draining Completed Type field set to 0 to indicate termination of the DL draining period (see 9.6.43.4 (UHR Link Reconfiguration Notify frame format(#523)).The current AP MLD shall support indicating to the non-AP MLD the termination of DL data transmissions for all TIDs (see 9.6.43.4 (UHR Link Reconfiguration Notify frame format(#523))).

-The current AP MLD should send the indication of termination of DL data transmissions when any of the following is true:
+The current AP MLD should send a UHR Link Reconfiguration Notify frame to the non-AP MLD with the Type field set to 2 and the DL Draining Completed field set to 0 (see 9.6.43.4 (UHR Link Reconfiguration Notify frame format(#523))) when any of the following is true:

-The current AP MLD has no more pending DL data and is not expecting more DL data from the DS for (#535) DL transmissions during the DLDrainTime.
+The current AP MLD has no more pending DL data and is not expecting more DL data from the DS for (#535) DL transmissions during theDL draining period.